ortizdavid/go-packager/README.md

 # Golang Packager

-Builds a project, incluing all needed files to run the final application.
+Builds a Golang project, incluing all needed files to run the final application.

 ## How the go-packager works